Joanna Cargill: Joining the X-Men

-Following the end of Age of X, an alternate timeline in which she was married to Cyclops, Joanna had trouble adjusting back to normal life, as her experiences as a more heroic figure have had a profound effect on her.
-She confronted Cyclops about the time they shared together in the fictitious universe, but he rejected her; despite this, she refused to have her memory wiped of the experience unlike many other citizens of Utopia.
+Following the end of Age of X, an alternate timeline in which she was married to Cyclops, Joanna had trouble adjusting back to normal life, as her experiences as a hero had a profound effect on her.
+She confronted Cyclops about the time they shared together in the other timeline, but he rejected her.
 Frenzy then starts dressing as her Age of X counterpart and decides that she wants to become an X-Man.